IGME-330-01-2235/w6-example-canvas/README.md

 # w6-example-canvas

-## canvas-09
+## canvas-10

-A dot that follows the mouse, eventually, leaving trails.
+A reticle that follows the mouse.

 |                                                                        **Branch** | **Description** |
 | --------------------------------------------------------------------------------: | :-------------- |